 These were just some of the questions that went through my mind, and probably yours too.

-And yet I know that a good bio is really important.
-It creates interest in you and what you’re about to talk about.
-If your bio isn’t compelling, people will likely assume that your presentation won’t be either.
+And yet I know that a good bio is important.
+It creates interest in you and what you’re about to speak about.
+If your bio isn’t compelling people may well assume that your presentation won’t be either.

-Recognising this as a challenge some of my clients might face too, eventually, I came up with a simple 5 step process to give me everything I needed in one place so that I can put together a bio at short notice, to meet anyone's requirements at any time.
+Recognising this as a challenge my clients might face too, I’ve come up with a simple 5 step process to give you everything you need to create any bio for any occasion in one document.
+That makes it easy for you to put together a bio at short notice and to meet anyone's requirements at any time.

 Here are the principles of that process: